Sussex

 Happily, it was announced in May 2019 that Beachy Head East MCZ was a designated site - a real triumph for locals including local fishers who had championed the extra protections for the area since 2009.

-Looking forward, Agents of Change is looking to support positive conversation around management of the site in a way that actively includes the participation of people across the local community.
+From 2020 to 2023, the Agents of Change project worked to support positive conversation around management of the site in a way that actively includes the participation of people across the local community.
+In 2023, we organised and delivered a series of community workshops with Sussex IFCA in Eastbourne, Bexhill and Hastings to support their decision making for fisheries management in the MCZ.
+For more information, visit our Community Voice Method page.

 Kingmere Marine Conservation Zone